 Barney Ford was born a slave in Virginia.
 At the age of twenty-fire, he escaped and began a successful career in a variety of entrepreneurial ventures.By 1860, he was living in Denver and became a prosperous tycoon in the hotel, restaurant, and barbershop businesses, earning the nickname the "Black Baron of Colorado."
 Throughout the Civil War, he gave financial assistance, food, and jobs to escaped and free African Americans.

 American pacifist James Zwerg after being beaten by a mob in Montgomery, Alabama in 1960 as part of the Freedom Riders.
 Zwerg volunteered to leave the bus first upon arriving in Montgomery, knowing he’d be the blunt of the violent crowd’s aggression.
 He would have died that day if an anonymous black man hadn’t stepped in and saved his life by deflecting the mob’s attention to himself.

-Family of Slovak Jewess Lili Jacob (her aunt Tauba with her four children) awaiting for a selection at the ramp in Birkenau.
+Auschwitz.
+Family of Slovak Jewess Lili Jacob (her aunt Tauba with her four children) awaiting Selection at the ramp in Birkenau.
 During the selection all were send to gas chambers.
 The transport from the ghetto in Beregszasz in Hungary left on May 17, 1944 and arrived on May 27, 1945.
 (Auschwitz-Birkenau State Museum Archives)